MariadlRosa-1224/isles-of-vielora/pages/crafting.md

 			- Power: (+2  illusion magic)
 			- Ability: Allows time magic
 			-
-		- The power list the power of the material in a especific magic type, the ability list special properties of the material, no.
+		- The power list the power of the material in a especific magic type, the ability list special properties of the material, not all material will have abilities.
 		-